isomerpages/nyp-sirs/_services/career-services/pcp-retail-professional.md

 ---
-title: 'PCP Retail Professional'
+title: PCP Retail Professional
 permalink: /services/career-services/retail-professional
-breadcrumb: 'PCP Retail Professional'
+breadcrumb: PCP Retail Professional
-third_nav_title: 'Career Services'
+third_nav_title: Career Services
 ---
 <img src="/images/images-2021/Services-CareerServices-PCP-RP.jpg" style="width:100%;">

-The PCP - Retail Professional (PCP - RP) seeks to help retailers in their manpower needs by providing mid-career switchers with an opportunity to work in retail operations.
+The CCP for Retail Professional seeks to help retailers in their manpower needs by providing mid-career switchers with an opportunity to work in retail operations.
-Through the PCP - RP, participants will gain knowledge and be equipped in skillsets in operations, customer service, and supply chain roles, assisting retailers in meeting the growing consumer expectations while delivering a memorable customer journey.
+Through the CCP-RP, participants will gain knowledge and be equipped in skillsets in operations, customer service, and supply chain roles, assisting retailers in meeting the growing consumer expectations while delivering a memorable customer journey.

 <h4>Programmes</h4>

-The PCP - RP includes the following training modules from the Workforce Skills Qualifications (WSQ) Diploma in Retail (Operations):
+The CCP-RP includes the following training modules from the Workforce Skills Qualifications (WSQ) Diploma in Retail (Operations):

 <ol>
 <li><b>Global Mindset (24 hours)</b></li>